frankhuettner/www.newsvendor.games/_pages/teacher.md

 The following is available at **[https://github.com/frankhuettner/newsvendor](https://github.com/frankhuettner/newsvendor)** for download or cloning:
 - A notebook that contains the **[mini cases and preparatory questions](https://github.com/frankhuettner/newsvendor/blob/main/preparation/student_preparation.jl)**.
 Here is a **[pdf version](https://github.com/frankhuettner/newsvendor/blob/main/preparation/student_preparation-Handout.pdf)**.
 - A notebook that contains **[the game](https://github.com/frankhuettner/newsvendor/blob/main/game/newsvendorgame.jl)**
 - A notebook that allows you to **[analyze the game results](https://github.com/frankhuettner/newsvendor/blob/main/debrief/game_results.jl)**.
-Here is a [DEMO](https://debrief.newsvendor.games/game_results.html) (class or player selection might not work or might be very slow; **[download the repo from GitHub](https://github.com/frankhuettner/newsvendor)** and try it locally to get a better impression.)
 - A notebook that demonstrates how to **[solve the newsvendor problem](https://github.com/frankhuettner/newsvendor/blob/main/debrief/newsvendor_solution.jl)**.
-Here is a [DEMO](https://debrief.newsvendor.games/newsvendor_solution.html) (be patient with the demo server; it's much faster if you run it yourself locally).

 ### How I'd teach it